instructure/vector/README.md

 one, or else it's possible Vector may never find eligible nodes for scaledown and never scaledown.)

+### Variable Thresholds

+When deciding to scale down, a static CPU utilization threshold may be inefficient.
+For example, if there are 2 nodes running, and you have a minimum of 2, and the average CPU is 75%, removing 1 node would theoretically result in the remaining 2 nodes running at > 100%.
+However, with 20 nodes running, at an average CPU of 75%, removing 1 node will only result in an average CPU of 79% across the remaining 19 nodes.

+When there are more nodes running, you can be more aggressive about removing nodes without overloading the remaining nodes.
+Variable thresholds allow you to express this.

+You can enable variable thresholds with `--fds-variable-thresholds`.

 ### Integration with Predictive Scaling

 Before scaling down, and if Predictive Scaling is in effect, Vector will